The Mirror tool mirrors a selection across a selected axis.

 Pivot points must be set first.
 Pivot points will become the center of symmetry.
 If the widget is turned on it will always show where the pivot point is.

-In Fig. Mirror around the Individual Centers. the pivot point default to median point of the selection of vertices in Edit Mode.
+In Fig. Mirror around the individual origins. the pivot point default to median point of the selection of vertices in Edit Mode.
 This is a special case of the Edit Mode as explained on the pivot point page.

 In Fig. Mirror around the 3D Cursor. the pivot point is the 3D Cursor, the transformation orientation is Local, a.k.a. the Object space, and the axis of transformation is X.